Bothyna/Newp/README.md

 tool also fits well with Raygun’s error management workflow.
 For example, it automatically identifies your highest priority problems and creates issues for you

+DataOps Tools :

+1. Genie
+Developed by Netflix, the DataOps tool is an open-source engine that offers distributed job orchestration services.
+This tool provides RESTful APIs for developers who wish to run a wide range of jobs with Big Data, such as Hive, Hadoop, Presto, and Spark.
+Genie also provides APIs for metadata management in distributed processing clusters.
+2. Piper
+Piper is a package of Machine Learning based DataOps tools that enable organizations to read data more smoothly and efficiently.
+This solution exposes data through a set of APIs which integrate easily with digital assets of the organization.
+3. Airflow
+Apache Airflow is an open-source DataOps platform that manages complex workflows in any organization by considering data processes as DAG (Directed Acyclic Graphs).
+This took was first designed by Airbnb to schedule and monitor their workflows.
+4. Automated Testing Tools
+The second category of DataOps tools covers automated testing.
+Simply put, automated testing tools test and compare the actual outcomes of a software technique, versus the expected outcome.
+These tests are applied to repetitive tasks to identify the best methods.
+5. Naveego
+Naveego is a cloud data integration platform that allows businesses to reach accurate business decisions by integrating all company data in a regular business-centric format.
+This tool cleans stored data and makes it analytics-ready for data scientists.
+6. FirstEigen
+FirstEigen is a platform including Machine Learning tools that provide big data quality validation and data matching on the basis of self-learning.
+This platform learns about data quality behaviors and models using advanced ML techniques and then tests big data with just three clicks.
+7. Right data
+Right data is a self-service group of applications designed for achieving data quality assurance, integrity audit and continuous control along with automated validation.
+This suite is best suited for organizations seeking tools with automated testing and reconciliation capabilities.
+8. Badook
+Badook is a popular tool among data scientists since it allows them to write automated tests for datasets used in training/testing data models.
+This tool not only allows them to validate data automatically but also reduces turnaround time for generating insights.
+9. Lentiq
+This data model deployment tool works in a service environment for smaller teams.
+With Lentiq, you can run data science and data analysis at the scale of your choice in the clouds so your team can ingest real-time data, process it, and share useful insights.